JosephSarpey/VESTRA-VERSA/client/src/components/shopping-view/FOOTER_IMPROVEMENTS.md

 ## 📝 Usage

-Import and use the Footer component in your layout:
+Import and use the Footer component in the layout:

 ```jsx
 import Footer from './components/shopping-view/footer';